GreenMountainPower/spring-cloud-netflix-microservices/README.md

 ## Spring Cloud Config Server
 Spring Cloud Config is Spring’s client/server approach for storing and serving distributed configurations across multiple applications and environments.

-The main part of the application is a config class – more specifically a @SpringBootApplication – which pulls in all the required setup through the auto-configure annotation @EnableConfigServer like so:
+The main part of the application is the Spring configuration class – more specifically a class with `@SpringBootApplication` annotation – which pulls in all the required setup through the auto-configure annotation `@EnableConfigServer`, like so:
 ```bash
 @SpringBootApplication
 @EnableConfigServer